iavalli/elixir-basics/README.md

 some libs for blockchain/AI/ML

 Related pets will be listed below as github links.
-Note for fererences and comparisons: my first lang is Python.
+Note for comparisons: my first lang is Python.

 LEARNING SOURCES:
 FREE COURSES AND TUTORIALS